syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-MAUI.md

 # Convert Word document to Image in .NET MAUI

 Syncfusion DocIO is a [.NET MAUI Word library](https://www.syncfusion.com/document-processing/word-framework/maui/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
-Using this library, you can **convert a Word document to Image in .NET MAUI**.
+Using this library, you can **convert a Word document to image in .NET MAUI**.

-**Prerequisites:**
+## Prerequisites

 To create .NET Multi-platform App UI (.NET MAUI) apps, you need the latest versions of Visual Studio 2022 and .NET 6.
 For more details, refer [here](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-7.0&tabs=vswin).

 ## Steps to convert Word document to Image in .NET MAUI